wein.plus

 Crossing direction

-When crossing or breeding grape varieties, the parents are usually indicated in the form of "New variety = mother variety x father variety" (see a listing under New breeding).
-For example, "Müller-Thurgau = Riesling (mother) x Madeleine Royale (father)".
-This is also called the crossing direction.
-This is significant because much more cell material is passed on from the mother variety to the embryos in the seed, namely cell nucleus, plastids and mitochondria.
-From the father variety, on the other hand, only the cell nucleus is passed on (see also under flower).
+When crossing grape varieties, the parentage is indicated in the form of "New variety = mother variety x father variety".
+For example, "Müller-Thurgau = Riesling x Madeleine Royale".
+This is referred to as the direction of crossing.
+It is important for the determination that essential cell components with their own DNA are passed on from the mother to the embryos in the seed.
+These are the cell nucleus, the two plastids chloroplast and amyloplast as well as the mitochondrion.
+In contrast, only the cell nucleus is transferred from the father.

 Voices of our members